Imperial College London

 Julien obtained his PhD in developmental biology from the University of Strasbourg in 2003, where he worked on the role of retinoic acid during embryonic development.
 He then worked as a visiting scientist the Stowers Institute for Biomedical Research in Kansas City, USA, followed by a post-doctoral position at the California Institute of Technology in Pasadena where he developed new tools to study the role of mechanical forces during development.
 He was Research Director at the French INSERM before joining the Department of Bioengineering at Imperial College London in 2019.

-For his research, he has won numerous prizes, including selection for the EMBO Young Investigator program (YIP), the Career Development Award from the HFSP and the ERC Consolidator Grant.
+For his research, he has won numerous prizes, including the Career Development Award from the HFSP and the ERC Consolidator Grant.
+He became EMBO member in 2023.

 ANTOINE SANCHEZ

-Antoine is a third-year bioengineering PhD student working in the Vermot lab under the joint supervision of Prof. Anil Anthony Bharath and Dr. Julien Vermot.
+Antoine is a research assistant in the Vermot lab, waiting to pass his viva end of November.
+Until August, he was a PhD student working in the Vermot lab under the joint supervision of Prof. Anil Anthony Bharath and Dr. Julien Vermot.
 His research revolves around the processing of 3D high resolution data volumes to enhance and simplify the process of tissue analysis.
 He uses deep learning segmentation approaches as well as traditional image processing algorithms to extract, quantify and qualify various biological structures.

 Antoine studied general engineering at Grenoble INP in France, before focusing on signal and image processing as well as information and communication, obtaining a Master’s degree in these fields.